White-tailed deer: Human interactions

 By the early 20th century, commercial exploitation and unregulated hunting had severely depressed deer populations in much of their range.
 For example, by about 1930, the U.S. population was thought to number about 300,000.
 After an outcry by hunters and conservation ecologists, commercial exploitation of deer became illegal and conservation programs along with regulated hunting were introduced.
 In 2005, estimates put the deer population in the United States at around 30 million.
 Conservation practices have proved so successful, in parts of their range, the white-tailed deer populations currently far exceed their cultural carrying capacity and the animal may be considered a nuisance.
 A reduction in non-human predators (which normally cull young, sick, or infirm specimens) has also contributed to locally abundant populations.

 At high population densities, farmers can suffer economic damage from deer feeding on cash crops, especially in corn and orchards.
 It has become nearly impossible to grow some crops in some areas unless very burdensome deer-deterring measures are taken.
 Deer can easily jump fences, and their fear of motion and sounds meant to scare them away is soon dulled.
 Timber harvesting and forest clearance have historically resulted in increased deer population densities, which in turn have slowed the rate of reforestation following logging in some areas.
 High densities of deer can have severe impacts on native plants and animals in parks and natural areas; however, deer browsing can also promote plant and animal diversity in some areas.
 Deer can also cause substantial damage to landscape plants in suburban areas, leading to limited hunting or trapping to relocate or sterilize them.
 In parts of the Eastern US with high deer populations and fragmented woodlands, deer often wander into suburban and urban habitats that are less than ideal for the species.

 Farming

-In New Zealand, the United States, and Canada, white-tailed deer are kept as livestock, and are extensively as well as intensively farmed for their meat, antlers, and pelts.
-The industry for farming white-tailed deer has grown significantly in the past two decades.
-In recent years, sales of white-tailed deer have generated up to $44 million in revenue.
-They are a good business venture because they have a high fertility rate and long reproductive life, can tolerate all weather, can be raised on land that is not suitable for agriculture and offer many by-products that can be sold.
-The North American white-tailed deer industry is split between breeding farms and hunting ranches.
-While some people care about the by-products produced by the deer, some people just care for the pursuit of a hunt.
-In the United States alone, around 13–14 million hunting licenses are sold every year.
-This could be a very profitable industry, especially considering the invasiveness of this species and the rate they have shown they are able to reproduce.
-However, this industry could have great repercussions on the ecosystem the farms are placed in because overpopulation of deer causes damage to local fauna.
+Deer farming has expanded into a substantial livestock sector, supplying venison, velvet antlers, hides, and breeding stock.
+Deer are favored in production systems due to their high reproductive efficiency, climatic adaptability, and ability to utilize pasture that is unsuitable for conventional agriculture.

+Producers face strict regulatory requirements to prevent farmed deer from mixing with wild populations.
+Many jurisdictions mandate tall, reinforced fencing, to reduce the risk of escape, disease transmission, and ecological disruption.
+High-density operations also require rigorous ecological and veterinary oversight, as unmanaged herds can damage vegetation, alter habitat structure, and increase the spread of diseases such as chronic wasting disease (CWD).

+Most commercial operations fall into two categories: